About

 However, a Community Council in Scotland is limited in what it can do.
 For example, the community council does not have the power to enforce changes.
 That means not directly implementing any decisions, not directly funding projects or managing local services.
 They are also not allowed to hire staff to carry out tasks on their behalf.

-Our Community Council is increasingly aware that there are issues in our area, which could pose risks to our local community but also opportunities.
-Members of the Community Council representing the Monymusk area are therefore looking at how we can help to mitigate known and potential risks as well as how we can maximise the benefits to the local community .
+Members of our local community are now aware that there are several issues in our area, which could pose risks to our local community but also potential opportunities.
+We are now looking at how we can help to mitigate risks as well as how we can maximise the benefits to our local community .

 The loss of public assets can also negatively impact a local community by reducing the availability of services and spaces that people need and value.
 This can lead to a decline in community pride, economic opportunity, and social connections.